New Zealand may be a dream move for Britons, but what are the living costs?

 Healthcare in New Zealand vs the UK

 Both New Zealand and the UK have healthcare systems in place that are funded (mainly) by the population’s taxes.
-A reciprocal agreement is in place that means Britons staying in New Zealand for a short period can utilise the free healthcare system as they would use the NHS.
-Private healthcare options are available for additional costs in both countries, the price of which will depend on your age, medical conditions, and more.
+A reciprocal agreement is in place, which means Britons staying in New Zealand for a short period can utilise the free healthcare system as they would use the NHS for emergency treatment only.
+Once you have obtained a visa that allows you to stay in the country for 2 or more years, you will be able to register with a local GP and access public healthcare.

 Leisure Activities & Entertainment

 While there isn’t a huge disparity, it’s estimated that the cost of leisure and entertainment activities is higher in London than it is in Auckland.
-London is a notoriously expensive city, however, so this should be considered if you are not currently living in the capital.
+However, London is a notoriously expensive city, so this should be considered if you are not currently living in the capital.
 Comparisons could vary more dramatically, for example, if you’re moving from rural England to the capital of New Zealand.
-Here are a few examples of costs when it comes to comparing entertainment costs between these two countries.

 Item